learn-compsci/mathematical-techniques/content/Unit 1.md

 Let's use this statement as an analogy:

-> **If** "it is a cat", **then** "it has paws".
+> **If** "Sam is a cat", **then** "Sam has paws".

 When is the statement true?
 What is the statement false?

-As long as all cats we refer to as "it" has paws, then the statement is true.
-Since "it" is a cat, and "it" has paws the statement isn't lying.
+Notice that if Sam is indeed a cat, but Sam does not have paws, then the entire statement is false.
+Think of this as a promise that has been broken.

-What about when "it" is a cat and it doesn't have paws?
-Then the statement would be lying to us, and we would consider it false.
-Here's the intuition in English: The statement is a commitment to cats that they must have paws.
-So the moment we find a pawless cat, the statement has broken its commitment, and we therefore consider that statement to be false.
+Here's the intuition in English: The statement is a commitment.
+A promise that as long as Sam is a cat, then in return we know Sam must have paws.
+So the moment we find out it is otherwise, the statement is false.

-Okay, so far we've been considering when "it" is a cat.
-What about when "it" is not a cat?
-Well, dogs have paws too!
-Let's say that "it" was actually a dog, do we want to say the statement was false?
-No. The statement has only made a commitment about cats, not dogs.
-So it doesn't matter what happens then.
+Okay, so far we've been considering when Sam is a cat.
+But what about if Sam is not a cat?
+Do we care if Sam has paws?
+Should we expect the promise to hold?
+No. It is not applicable anymore, so in this case we consider the statement to be true regardless.

 So let's move back to the bigger picture, given a statement $p \to q$, here are the important things to note: